 For most of his testimony, the teen answered the yes-or-no questions posed to him by Bay County Chief Assistant Prosecutor Nancy E. Borushko and defense attorney Matthew L. Reyes.

 Raymo taught at T.L.
 Handy Middle School, where the teen attended.
 The teen said the sex started around the winter break of the 2012-2013 school year.
 He was 14 years old at the time.
 Before the sex started, he and Raymo would have conversations via text messages and she would buy him alcohol, cigarettes and food, he testified.

 Raymo also would send him nude photos of herself via text messages, the teen said, though he added he deleted the photos, no longer has the phone they were originally sent to and cannot provide proof of their existence.

-The teen estimated he and Raymo had sex a total of six to eight times, the last sexual contact being in the summer of 2013.
+The teen estimated he and Raymo had sex a total of six to eight times done in various places for sex, the last sexual contact being in the summer of 2013.
 At times, the sex would occur at the school, while on other occasions Raymo would pick him up and take him to her Essexville home.

 Reyes at one point asked the teen if Raymo ever told him to keep their liaison quiet.